BijayMohanty12/Kotlin-Project/README.md

 * Learned about important of toolbar aka custom actionbar
 * Useage of style to create toolbar in folder of values
 * Understanding about Thread, Runnable, Handler, Looper, Message Queue
-* Use as Text as button
+* Use as Text as button  because of setOnTouchListener